broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

     - Specify the `interval_weights_bed` appropriate for the PGEN / VCF extraction run you are performing. `gs://gvs_quickstart_storage/weights/gvs_full_vet_weights_1kb_padded_orig.bed` is the interval weights BED used for Quickstart.
     - For both `GvsExtractCallset` and `GvsExtractCallsetPgenMerged`, select the workflow option "Retry with more memory" and choose a "Memory retry factor" of 1.5
     - For `GvsExtractCallset`, make sure to specify the appropriate `maximum_alternate_alleles` value (currently 100).
+    - For `GvsExtractCallset`, if you want to output VCFs that are compressed using bgzip, set the `bgzip_output_vcfs` input to `true` to generate VCFs that are compressed using bgzip.
     - These workflows do not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
 1. `GvsCalculatePrecisionAndSensitivity` workflow
     - Please see the detailed instructions for running the Precision and Sensitivity workflow [here](../../tieout/AoU_PRECISION_SENSITIVITY.md).